Home Insights Marketing Performance

 Understanding this distinction is the first step toward a transformation approach that actually delivers.
 It requires accepting an uncomfortable truth: that most organisations are significantly better at managing technology projects than they are at managing the human change those projects demand.

 Technology transformation is a leadership challenge first, and a technology challenge second.
+This reality is especially relevant for organisations undertaking digital transformation in Australia.

 Culture as Infrastructure

 Organisational culture is not a soft consideration to be addressed after the technology decisions are made.
-It is infrastructure — the invisible system that determines how information flows, how decisions are made, and how new ideas are received or resisted.
+It is infrastructure the invisible system that determines how information flows, how decisions are made, and how new ideas are received or resisted.

 Transformations that treat culture as an afterthought are building on unstable foundations.
 The most sophisticated technology platform in the world will underperform in a culture that does not support the behaviours it requires.
+This is a common challenge facing organisations pursuing digital transformation in Australia.

 Consider what culture actually governs: whether people share information freely or protect it; whether they escalate problems or suppress them; whether they experiment and iterate or default to familiar patterns.
-Every one of these tendencies will either accelerate or undermine a digital transformation.
-They cannot be overridden by a new platform.
-They must be actively addressed.

 This is why organisations that have invested in cultural foundations before launching major transformation programmes consistently outperform those that have not.
 Culture does not follow technology.
-It either enables it or defeats it.

 The Leadership Imperative